-Updating the Shakespearian comedy with modern day garb (to match the modern day songs) and setting the tale on a beautiful set brings fresh life to this well-worn drama.
+Updating the Shakespearian comedy with modern day garb (to match the modern day songs) and setting the tale amidst beautiful scenery brings fresh life to this well-worn drama.

-Outstanding performances from Olivia Vinall (proving she's much more than the hapless, brow-beaten women in The Woman in White) bring spice and humour to the show, as our young Rosalind, the woman with whom Orlando (Edward Hogg) has fallen in love with, outwits her man by dressing as a boy and teaching him how to woo.
+An outstanding performance from Olivia Vinall (proving she's much more than the two hapless, brow-beaten women she played in The Woman in White) brings spice and humour to the show.
+Vinall is our young Rosalind, the woman with whom Orlando (Edward Hogg) has fallen in love with.
+She outwits Orlando by dressing as a boy, and teaching him how to woo.

-The show is unquestionably quite long, but sitting outside in Regents Park Open Air Theatre, as the sky slowly bruises and transitions into night, is such an unexpected bonus that it makes every second a pleasure – especially for an evening of Shakespeare (who after all expected his shows to be performed under an open sky).
+The show is unquestionably quite long, but sitting outside in Regents Park Open Air Theatre, as the sky slowly bruises and transitions into night, is such an unexpected bonus that every second is a pleasure.
+(After all, Shakespeare expected his shows to be performed under an open sky).

 Easy to follow, surprisingly funny and supported by a beautiful stage that gives us the snow of winter, the rains of spring and the florals of high summer, As You Like It at Regent's Park Open Air Theatre is a real treat on a summer evening.